govex/culture/Practices.md

 A committee made up of employees representing various departments reviews nominations from coworkers and selects deserving awardees for public recognition.
 Awards range from a plaque, or write-up in the city’s employee newsletter (the Foghorn), to recognition at the city council meeting.

+*Rewarding Accomplishments*

+Practitioners of performance management believe that “what gets measured gets done,” similarly, “what gets rewarded gets repeated.”
+This means that people are likely to do more of what they can accomplish if they are rewarded for it.
+This motivates others to replicate behaviors that lead to rewards.
+In essence, you get more of the behavior you reward.
+When building a rewards program, think about the various stakeholder groups you are targeting and what could best motivate them.
+Reward employees who surpass expectations with meaningful benefits and incentive packages.

+People are motivated by different things: money, career improvement opportunities, time off, promotions.
+A reward can be “free” or cost a city a few dollars depending on the city’s budget and any legal constraints.
+The important part is connecting the reward to the employee’s motivations and celebrating accomplishments.
+The city of Flagstaff, Arizona has multiple award systems that reward hardworking employees with the following:
+ 1. Unique name tag
+ 2. Engraved award
+ 3. Monetary award
+ 4. Day off and paid vacation
+ 5. Promotion
+ 6. One-time bonus up to $500 or a quality step increase for group awards
+ 7. Choosing item from a catalogue for 10-35 years every five years.